Find out about how you can get involved with the Jette Parker Artists Programme

 The Royal Opera is committed to storytelling excellence.
 The Jette Parker Artists Programme has worked with a large cohort of directors to enable them to transfer their stage directing skills to opera.

-Any open directing opportunities in the 23/24 Season will be posted here.
+Any open directing opportunities in the next Season will be posted here.

-Inspired by the pioneering work of Alice Farnham to facilitate the career profession of women conductors, JPA has run many courses for emerging conductors.
-Experienced Royal Opera and guest conductors share their skills to help them move quickly and surely towards the next level of their careers.
-60 women conductors have benefitted from JPA courses to date as both participants and observers.
+Inspired by the pioneering work of Alice Farnham to improve the career prospects of women conductors, JPAP has run multiple courses for early career conductors.
+Experienced Royal Opera and guest conductors have shared their skills to help them navigate musical leadership.
+Over 60 conductors have benefitted from JPAP courses to date as both participants and observers.

-Any open conducting opportunities in the 23/24 Season will be posted here.
+Any upcoming conducting opportunities in the next Season will be posted here.

 The Jette Parker Artists Programme provides training and opportunities for up to a dozen salaried artists each year.
 In their two-year employment they work alongside leading international artists and experts in musical style and interpretation to prepare repertory for staged performances, concerts and recitals.